Antonio Gaudí: Border Crossings

-But as exhilarating as his experience in New York was, it was in Spain, as he often recalled after, that he found his artistic way forward and formed a definite approach to what the Tokyo vanguard called “cross-genre” art—the result, in large part, of his encounters with the works of Catalan architect Antonio Gaudí (in Catalan, Antoni Gaudí i Cornet).
+But as exhilarating as his experience in New York was, it was in Spain, as he often recalled after, that he found his artistic way forward and formed a definite approach to what the Tokyo vanguard called “cross-genre” art—the result, in large part, of his encounters with the works of Catalan architect Antoni Gaudí (full name in Catalan, Antoni Gaudí i Cornet; in Spanish, Antonio Gaudí y Cornet).
 In Barcelona, he said, he came “face-to-face with Gaudí,” and “the magic of it overwhelmed me.”
 He carefully studied the Casa Milà (La Pedrera), eventually with his 16 mm camera in hand, and then visited every Gaudí site with intense attention.
 Gaudí’s structures, he later said, “made me realize that the lines between the arts are insignificant.
 Gaudí worked beyond the borders of various arts and made me feel that the world in which I was living still left a great many possibilities.”

 He would explore those possibilities extensively on his return to Japan.
-Not only did he intensify his earlier interest in film, especially European films—including those of the Italian neorealists, the French experimentalists, and especially Buñuel—but he began editing his own footage of both José Torres and Gaudí’s architecture.
-He also took over the auditorium of his father’s Sogetsu school, where, as impresario, he established a film series and hosted performances of such stellar international artists as John Cage, Robert Rauschenberg, Merce Cunningham, and Yoko Ono, as well as early Butoh theater events.
+Not only did he intensify his earlier interest in film, particularly European films—including those of the Italian neorealists, the French experimentalists, and especially Luis Buñuel—but he began editing his own footage of both José Torres and Gaudí’s architecture.
+He also took over the auditorium of his father’s Sogetsu school, where, as impresario, he established a film series and hosted performances by such stellar international artists as John Cage, Robert Rauschenberg, Merce Cunningham, and Yoko Ono, as well as early butoh theater events.
 He saw his responsibility as an educational one.
 Having been distracted in his own youth by political questions and debates, and ideas of “revolution,” he meant to impress upon the next generation the importance of artistic life on its own terms.
-In the course of his hectic managerial life, he himself was drawn ever more certainly into a condition of being a total-work-of-art worker—something that greatly broadened his views when he became a feature-film maker.
+In the course of his hectic managerial life, he himself was drawn ever more certainly into a condition of being a total-work-of-art worker—something that greatly broadened his views when he became a feature filmmaker.

 The Sogetsu events gave Hiroshi the opportunity to bring together in collaboration the artistic contemporaries of his college days who had by the 1960s defined themselves as internationalists.
-Two of those artists, Kobo Abe, the novelist, and Toru Takemitsu, the composer, would become close associates of Teshigahara’s when he began his career as a filmmaker.
-Abe, who had been a strong intellectual influence when Teshigahara was a young political activist, participated at Sogetsu in various capacities and would become Teshigahara’s screenwriter on several notable films, including Woman in the Dunes, the screen version of his own novel.
-But, as was usual in Teshigahara’s filmmaking, Abe was a direct participant at every stage.
+Two of those artists, novelist Kobo Abe and composer Toru Takemitsu, would become close associates of Teshigahara’s when he began his career as a filmmaker.
+Abe, who had been a strong intellectual influence when Teshigahara was a young political activist, participated at Sogetsu in various capacities and would become Teshigahara’s screenwriter on several notable films, including Woman in the Dunes (1964), the screen version of his own novel.
+But, as with many of Teshigahara’s collaborators, Abe was a direct participant at every stage.
 He accompanied Teshigahara when he scouted for locations; he was often present at shooting sessions, and his suggestions for individual shots or long perspectives or special light effects were honored by Teshigahara.
 The same was true for Takemitsu, who produced the music and sound effects for nearly all of Teshigahara’s films.
 Takemitsu would be on location making notes, and often sat in on the editing sessions.
 His own commitment to cross-genre art made him unusually sensitive to Teshigahara’s vision, which the filmmaker described as “a collision of sound and image.”